-On the face of it, working from home sounds like good fun.
+On the face of it, working from home sounds like good fun, whether that be all the time for fully remote working or just a portion of the week in hybrid working models.
 However, isolation can have a negative impact on a person’s mental health, particularly if there’s no definite end point.

 Here are tips for ensuring you work at home successfully from a social standpoint.

 You’ve gone from seeing your co-workers nearly every minute of the working day to seeing few, if any, people at all.
 That can be quite a culture shock.

 Work will still be done.
 Communication will take place over email, text message and probably even WhatsApp messaging too, but take the time at least once a day to video call your colleagues for the social benefit.

 You may feel like you don’t have a real purpose for the day when working from home, which in turn can impact your mood.